-As per the Fund's Product Disclosure Statement (PDS), management fees and costs include ordinary expenses such as Responsible Entity fees, investment management fees, custody and administration fees, audit fees and other ordinary expenses, excluding the performance fees and transactions costs.
+As per the Fund's Product Disclosure Statement (PDS), management costs include ordinary expenses such as responsible entity fees, investment management fees, custody and administration fees, audit fees and other ordinary expenses, excluding the transactions costs.
 The total of these ordinary expenses are capped at the rate disclosed in the PDS.
 If the ordinary expenses exceed the disclosed cap then the Investment Manager will cover the shortfall and reimburse this to the Fund.